Skip to content Skip to footer

 A new report published on Thursday, 26 March 2020 describes a single maternal-neonatal pair in which the infant born to a COVID-19 positive mother was found to have SARS-COV-2 IgM in serum at birth and since IgM does not cross the placenta, this is likely to represent a neonatal immune response to in utero infection.
 Therefore, it is necessary for all confirmed pregnant women to increase their social distancing and follow all available guidelines by the government and health care professionals to reduce the risk of infection.

-It is advisable for them to limit their hospital visits to as minimum as possible, also for them to take proper care and pay close attention to themselves, so in case of any changes, they can present at the nearest hospital as soon as possible.
+It is advisable for them to limit their hospital visits to as minimum as possible, also for them to take proper care and pay close attention to themselves, so in case of any changes, they can be present at the nearest hospital as soon as possible.

 References;